Detection and Tracking of Multiple Mice Using Part Proposal Networks: Experimental Results

 \subsubsection{Results}

-We firstly investigate the performance of the proposed Part and Body detector using different pre-trained models.
+We firstly investigate the performance of the proposed part and body detector using different pre-trained models.
 All the experiments adopt a 3-stage Part Proposal Network based on the trade-off between speeds and system performance, as shown in Supplementary H Fig.S3.
-From Table \ref{tab:pre-trained_models}, we observe that deeper network (VGG19) has achieved superior performance over more shallow networks (AlexNet and VGG16).
-It is because that the deeper network can learn richer image representations.
+From Table \ref{tab:pre-trained_models}, we observe that deeper network (VGG19) has achieved superior performance over other shallow networks (i.e., AlexNet and VGG16).
+It is because the deeper network can learn richer image representations.
 But surprisingly, the accuracy of the mouse parts is degraded after using more than 9 layers of AlexNet, 11 layers of VGGNet16 or 15 layers of VGGNet19.
 This limitation is partially because of the low-resolution features in the feature map of the higher layer.
 These features are not discriminative on the small regions, and thus degrade the performance of the downstream classifier.
 In comparison, these features are cooperative enough to distinguish the mouse body from the background as the region area of the mouse body is 3 times larger than that of the mouse head and the tail base.
 This result also suggests that, if reliable features can be extracted, the downstream classifier is able to improve the detection accuracy.
-In addition, using the network with fewer layers than 6 layers of VGGNet 16 or 6 layers of VGGNet 19 starts to demonstrate accuracy degradation, which can be explained by the weaker representation ability of the shallower layers.
+In addition, using the network with layers less than 6 layers of VGGNet 16 or 6 layers of VGGNet 19 starts to demonstrate accuracy degradation, which can be explained by the weaker representation ability of the shallower layers.
+In Table \ref{tab:pre-trained_models}, We have also compared DNN based detectors with two conventional methods\cite{ohayon2013automated,giancardo2013automatic}, which only provide methods to detect mouse body.
+The DNN based detectors show better performance than the conventional method in body detection.